-- If sepsis is not recognized early and managed promptly, it can lead to septic shock, sepsis associated organ dysfunction and death 15 - Early escalation to a pediatric critical care (onsite or via Patient Transfer Network (PTN)) is essential16 - In children with sepsis or septic shock resuscitation should not be delayed DESPITE blood pressure being within normal range.
-Hypotension is a late sign of severe sepsis in a child and indicates that compensatory mechanisms such as tachycardia and vasoconstriction have failed - Antimicrobials are the primary medical therapy that directly targets the underlying cause of sepsis.
-There is strong biologic rationale for rapid intervention with administration of antimicrobials, ideally within 60 minutes of presentation, in pediatric patients with sepsis17 - Excessive fluid resuscitation can be harmful.
+- If sepsis is not recognized early and managed promptly, it can lead to septic shock, sepsis associated organ dysfunction and death - Early escalation to pediatric critical care (onsite or via Patient Transfer Network (PTN)) is essential - In children with sepsis or septic shock acute intervention should not be delayed DESPITE blood pressure being within normal range.
+Hypotension is a late sign of sepsis in a child and indicates that compensatory mechanisms such as tachycardia and vasoconstriction have failed - Antimicrobials are the primary medical therapy that directly targets the underlying cause of sepsis.
+There is strong biologic rationale for rapid intervention with administration of antimicrobials, ideally within 60 minutes of presentation, in pediatric patients with sepsis - Excessive fluid resuscitation can be harmful.
 This is a change from previous fluid management guidance for pediatric sepsis.
-Pediatric consultation should be considered if more than 40mL/kg of fluid is required15 Fluid should be titrated to clinical response while continually monitoring for signs of fluid overload (i.e. increased work of breathing, crackles on auscultation, hepatomegaly) ^{15,18}
+Pediatric consultation should occur if more than 40mL/kg of fluid is required Fluid should be titrated to clinical response while continually monitoring for signs of fluid overload (i.e., increased work of breathing, crackles on auscultation, hepatomegaly)